Colombia's president says Venezuela gestures could solve border spat

 A meeting between the two leaders could help dispel concerns by nearly half of Colombians who fear the dispute could lead to war, according to a poll by Cifras y Conceptos released on Tuesday.

-Maduro says the border closures are aimed at protecting his country from criminals who smuggle everything from gasoline to flour into the neighbouring country.
+Maduro says the border closures are aimed at protecting his country from criminals who smuggle everything from gasoline to flour into the neighbouring country, but his political opponents say he is using Colombians as scapegoats to distract from Venezuela's economic crisis.

-On Tuesday, he ordered a state of exception in several other border municipalities, without specifying whether he would also close crossings there, to launch what he calls a crackdown on smuggling and crime.

-His political opponents say he is using Colombians as scapegoats to distract from Venezuela's economic crisis and is seeking to whip up nationalist fervour ahead of December parliamentary elections.

-Colombia has also claimed three Venezuelan military airplanes violated its airspace over the weekend.
-Venezuela has denied the incident.

-(Reporting by Helen Murphy and Luis Jaime Acosta in Bogota and Alexandra Ulmer in Caracas; Editing by Lisa Shumaker and Richard Pullin)
+(Reporting by Helen Murphy and Luis Jaime Acosta; Editing by Lisa Shumaker)